Quick Answer

 Here's something almost no one talks about until after the install: what does the back of your window display look like from inside the store?

-Take a look at this retail installation.
-From the outside, it looks great — clean portrait display, beautiful content, well-positioned in the window.
+From the outside, this retail window display looks great — clean portrait display, beautiful content, well-positioned in the window.

 But from inside the store, customers and staff are looking at exposed cables, a raw VESA bracket, the back panel of the display with its vents and labels, and a media player dangling from the HDMI port.
 It's the equivalent of a beautifully framed painting with the hanging wire showing on the front.

 This is even more common with cable-suspended installations.
-The cables themselves look clean, but the power cord, HDMI cable, and media player hardware are all visible from inside.
+The cables themselves look clean, but the power cord, HDMI cable, and any media player hardware are all visible from inside the store.

 What a Back Cover Does

-A display back cover is a simple panel that attaches over the rear of the display to hide all cable connections, bracket hardware, and the media player.
-It gives the back of the installation a clean, finished look.
-Good back covers conceal all hardware, protect connections from accidental disconnection, and provide a secure space for the media player.
+A display back cover (sometimes called a display shroud or enclosure back panel) is a simple cover that attaches over the rear of the display to hide all the cable connections, the VESA bracket hardware, the media player, and any other infrastructure.
+It gives the back of the installation a clean, finished look that matches the front.

 When You Need One

 If the back of your window display is visible to anyone — customers, staff, or passersby looking in at an angle — you need a back cover.
-Floor-standing mounts on window platforms, cable-suspended displays in open storefronts, and ceiling pole mounts in restaurants where customers sit near the window are all prime candidates.
+This applies to virtually every window-facing installation except cases where the display is recessed into a wall niche or separated from the interior by a partition.

 What to Look For